Cod3G00d/BlockchainStudyProject/README.md

-# BlockchainStudyProject
+# Blockchain Study Project
-Exemplo Estrutura de dados Blockchain
+A simple Blockchain structure data using crypto-js, leveldb and node